 WHY A HENRY IS A WORTH CONSIDERING

-The Henry's are not fly rods you grow out of - you grow into them and usually outperform whatever you thought was your previous best fly rod.
+• The Henry's are not fly rods you grow out of - you grow into them and usually outperform whatever you thought was your previous best conventionally cast fly rod.

-When casting, the Henry's require much less upper body twisting, upper limb input, or wrist rotation versus any conventional eight or nine-foot fly rod cast with similar long distance intentions
+• Casting Henry's requires much less upper body twisting, upper limb input, or wrist rotation versus any conventional eight or nine-foot fly rod cast with similar long distance intentions

 the proper rigging tiny drys.